Key Takeaways

 Is it fragrance-free?

 No — it contains fragrance.
-If your skin reacts easily, patch test first or choose a fragrance-free gel moisturizer instead.
+If your skin reacts easily, patch test first or look for a fragrance-free gel moisturizer instead.

 Disclosure: If you buy through links on my site, I may earn a small commission at no extra cost to you.
 I only recommend what I'd repurchase.